 If you enjoy feeding squirrels in your backyard, it’s essential to understand what foods are safe for them.
 While squirrels are known for their love of nuts and fruits, not all foods are suitable for their diet.
 In particular, raisins have been a topic of debate regarding feeding squirrels.

-Can squirrels have raisins as a snack?
 While raisins may seem healthy and natural, they can be hazardous to squirrels.
 Raisins are dried grapes, which means they are high in sugar and can cause digestive issues if consumed in excess.

 Furthermore, raisins contain psoralen, which can be toxic to squirrels in large amounts.
 Psoralen can cause photosensitivity, meaning squirrels can develop skin irritation and even blisters when exposed to sunlight after consuming a significant amount of raisins.

 It’s essential to note that raisins are not the only fruit squirrels should avoid.
 Citrus fruits, such as oranges and lemons, contain high levels of citric acid, which can cause digestive issues and even lead to tooth decay in squirrels.

 |3 Risks of feeding raisins to squirrels: